melomg/melomg.github.io/_posts/2025-06-29-starting-a-kmp-project-episode-2.md

 - Running detekt on JVM target (in KMP project) doesn't run against the common source set [https://github.com/detekt/detekt/issues/7073](https://github.com/detekt/detekt/issues/7073)
 - There is no `detektCommonMain` task but there is `detektMetadataMain` as mentioned [here](https://github.com/detekt/detekt/issues/3665)

-For the first 2 issues, I agree that it could be nice to have a common task with no configuration need.
+For the first 2 issues, I agree that it could be nice to have a common task with no configuration needed.
 For the 3rd and 4th issues, it looks like a source set issue to me.
 For the last one, it looks like a nice suggestion but it usually gave issues for generated sources to me (although I know I can ignore paths).
-It's interesting that a small task like implementing `Detekt` can be such a headache at least by the time of writing (maybe there is a nicer solution but Google search makes me think that community is having a same trouble).
+It's interesting that a small task like implementing `Detekt` can be such a headache at least by the time of writing (maybe there is a nicer solution but Google search makes me think that community is having the same trouble).

-Looking at the KMP samples in jetbrains [here](https://www.jetbrains.com/help/kotlin-multiplatform-dev/multiplatform-samples.html), none of them had static code analysis tool for `detekt` (Maybe I missed some, let me know if there is a nice example please).
+Looking at the KMP samples in jetbrains [here](https://www.jetbrains.com/help/kotlin-multiplatform-dev/multiplatform-samples.html), none of them had `detekt` configured (Maybe I missed some, let me know if there is a nice example please).
 [DroidconKotlin](https://github.com/touchlab/DroidconKotlin/blob/main/build.gradle.kts) example has a nice setup for `ktlint` but they only support for iOS and Android atm.
 Even [kotlinconf-app](https://github.com/JetBrains/kotlinconf-app/) didn't have any static code analysis tool which surprised me a lot.

-Considering all those, I could've also chosen to go with separate static code analysis for separate platforms (Swift lint for Swift) like mentioned in this [nice article](https://diamantidis.github.io/2019/09/01/kotlin-multiplatform-project-code-styling-for-ios-and-android).
+Considering all these, I could've also chosen to go with separate static code analysis for separate platforms (Swift lint for Swift) like mentioned in this [nice article](https://diamantidis.github.io/2019/09/01/kotlin-multiplatform-project-code-styling-for-ios-and-android).
 But considering that I'm planning on writing almost no Swift, I decided to stay with one static analysis tool on top of the Lint.
-At the end, I decided to include all the source sets myself by using `source.setFrom(...)` configuration feature of `Detekt` for each sub gradle project.
-This reports the issues multiple times but so far looked pretty reliable.
+At the end, I decided to include all the source sets myself by using `source.setFrom(...)` configuration feature of `Detekt` for each sub-Gradle project.
+This reports the issues multiple times but so far has looked pretty reliable.

 If you'd like to see how I implemented this, you can check [the PR](https://github.com/melomg/KMP-Template/pull/25/files).